 BVS has a Facebook page with items of interest to the local veg community, such as veg restaurant openings, and relevant breaking local and national news about health, the environment, and animals.

 BVS runs ads promoting vegetarianism in the metro region mass transit.
 We do interior ads on MBTA subway cars and buses, big station platform ads, and six foot wide exterior ads on bus tails.
 These draw people to the How To Go Veg and other resource pages on our website.

 Media Coverage of Vegetarian Issues

-Read a Q & A with BVS responding to questions about veganism from the Boston Globe.
+6 Questions: Read a Q & A with BVS and the Boston Globe.

 Information About Vegetarianism